Kinetics of phase separation in thermally isolated critical binary fluids: Results

 In adiabatic decomposition, the wavevector of the largest unstable mode will depend upon the degree of temperature undershoot.
 What has been done here is set $\alfstar$ and then examine the temperature undershoot at a short time after the end of the quench, say, $\tau=0.1$.
 The inverse of the equilibrium correlation length for that temperature at that time was then identified to be the minimum cut-off value, in analogy with the isothermal case.
 For the quenches considered here, it was found that setting $\alfstar=1.4$ was reasonable.
 For consistency, this cut-off was also used for the isothermal runs.

-With the parameters in the equations determined, a quench is specified by the initial scaled temperature $\epsilon_i$, the pressure change $\Delta P$, and the quench time $\tau_{quench}$.
-The final temperature was determined by integrating the thermodynamic function $\parepsparps$ given in Eq. (\ref{32j}).
+With the parameters in the equations determined, a quench is specified by the initial reduced temperature $\epsilon_i$, the pressure change $\Delta P$, and the quench time $\tau_{quench}$.
+The final temperature was determined by integrating Eq.\ (\ref{32j}).
 The quench time varied with experiment, but was either known or could be deduced.

-Figure \ref{figepsvstau} shows the scaled temperature, $\epsilon/\vert\epsilon_f\vert$ as a function of the scaled time $\tau$ for three adiabatic runs ending at the temperatures $T_c\epsilon_f= -0.04$ mK, $-0.4$ mK and $-4.0$ mK, with initial temperatures $\epsilon_i = -10\epsilon_f$.
+Figure \ref{figepsvstau} shows the scaled temperature, $\epsoverepsf$ as a function of the scaled time $\tau$ for three adiabatic runs ending at the temperatures $T_c\epsilon_f= -0.04$ mK, $-0.4$ mK and $-4.0$ mK, with initial temperatures $\epsilon_i = -10\epsilon_f$.
 The quenches were on-critical so $x_0=0$.
 The scaled quench time $\tau_{quench}$ has been set to be $0.01$; thus the initial temperature drop does not appear on the graph.
 Clearly, the temperature undershoot is large; the temperature reached immediately after the quench is roughly $-1.8 |\epsilon_f|$, with the smaller final temperatures giving the greater undershoot.
-Note also that there is not much difference in the scaled temperature trajectories even though the final scaled temperatures differ by a factor of 100.
+As can be seen, there is a sharp rise from this minimum at early times $\tau < 5$, and then a gradual rise later.
+This qualitative behavior has been seen by Milchev et al.\ in a 2-D Ising simulation of adiabatic decomposition.\cite{milchev94} Note also that there is not much difference in the scaled temperature trajectories even though the final scaled temperatures differ by a factor of 100.

 Figures \ref{figsqmvstau} and \ref{figqmvstau} show results for the scaled peak intensity, $\stil(q_m)$, and scaled peak wavevector, $q_m$ as functions of the scaled time $\tau$.
 Results of the middle adiabatic quench in Figure \ref{figepsvstau}, $T_c\epsilon_f=-0.4$ mK, are shown along with results from an isothermal run with the same ratio of $\epsilon_i/\epsilon_f = -10$.
 Also shown are results from an ``LBM'' version of the theory in which $\sigma(q)$, Eq.(\ref{sigmaqeq}), is set to 1 and the second term in Eq. (\ref{dstilqdteq}) due to the hydrodynamic operator $\calL_2$ is dropped.
 Setting $\sigma(q)=1$ assumes all modes have equilibrated, which clearly is not the case, so that value should be considered an upper bound.
 In Figure \ref{figsqmvstau} it can be seen that the temperature undershoot causes $\stil(q_m)$ for the adiabatic quench to grow initially more rapidly than the isothermal quench.